rubypinkromance/rubypinkromance.com/src/shorts/stacys-family/2-stacys-dad.md

 His body went rigid below her, and she felt a rhythmic pulsing deep inside.
 She moaned and laid her head on his chest, savoring the sensation she’d dreamed about for so long.
 Her insides fluttered, squeezing his girth as a warm feeling radiated through her entire body.

-When he could breathe again, he wrapped his arms around her pulled her into a warm kiss.
+When he could breathe again, he wrapped his arms around her and pulled her into a warm kiss.
 They held each other like that until he softened and slipped out.
 She rolled onto her back, giggling at the sensation of his cum spilling from her lips.

 When she returned from the bathroom, and snuggled up against him, he pulled the blankets up.
 The storm had passed on, and the room was bathed in silver moonlight.
 She sighed happily.